Pro-Palestine protester Leqaa Kordia freed from US immigration detention

 “There is a lot of injustice in this place,” she said.
 “There is a lot of people that shouldn’t be here in the first place.”

-Kordia, who lost nearly 200 members of his family during Israel’s genocidal war against Palestinians in the Gaza Strip, was among several protesters targeted by immigration officials for taking part in pro-Palestine demonstrations at Columbia University in 2024.
+Kordia, who lost nearly 200 members of her family during Israel’s genocidal war against Palestinians in the Gaza Strip, was among several protesters targeted by immigration officials for taking part in pro-Palestine demonstrations at Columbia University in 2024.

 Until Monday, she was the only person targeted in connection with the demonstration who was still in immigration detention after the release of others, including Mahmoud Khalil and Mohsen Mahdawi.